-I talked to some of the world’s leading content strategists and technical communicators, in a series of conversations.
+In 2016 and 2017, I planned a series of conversations with some of the world’s leading content strategists and technical communicators.
 I published this series in a Medium publication.

-Here is the list of guests who contributed to this series.
-You can see the detailed conversation within each guest reference, below.
+Series in 2016 and 2017: Here is the list of guests who contributed to this series.
+You can see the detailed conversation for each guest, below.

 Published on 02 May 2017, see the conversation